grincc/agenda/notes/07-12-2021-council-meeting-notes.md

 * __anynomous__ : If you mean the payment to @scilio, the CC will pay the first 10k pound bounty for the first milestone.
 We are however very open on how to fund further milestones of the CoinSwap by either OC or CC.
 We do not mind sharing costs, e.g. 50% by OC oand 50% by the CC.

     This is something we can further discuss in future meetings.

-## 5) Development update by @* __yeastplume__
+## 5) Development update by  @yeastplume

 * __anynomous__ : Let us know what is going on in the belly of the beast.

 * __yeastplume__ : Sure, well there's been some good progress in the last few weeks.
 Personally I've been spending some time getting acquainted with parts of the code I've never really looked into in detail, but also starting to get some chunks of work moving again.

     I originally started by picking up the PIBD work, and there's been some good progress there with a few PRs picking up on previous work, and now its at the stage where we can almost simulate the reconstruction of the hashset via PIBD segments, so we can essentially copy a hashset locally via PIBD now.

-* __jankie1800__ : I noticed you and * __tromp__ really hitting both libraries hard..
+* __jankie1800__ : I noticed you and __tromp__ really hitting both libraries hard..
 Be sure to take some rest

 * __anynomous__ : That sounds like some nice progress.
 The next step is to test with multiple nodes?